syrilster/JavaScript-and-related-tech/Webpack/README.md

   }
   ```
 * module section to load different modular parts of the app.
 For example: Vue.js files should use Vue module loader, .js files should use Babel loader, .jpeg and .png files should use file loader etc.
 * plugins applied to the bundled code.
-For example: If env is production then remove dev related tools.
+For example: If env is production then remove dev related tools, uglyfy plugin to minify and optimize the code after the bundling is completed.